Dennis DeYoung: 2000–2019: Post-Styx career

 In February 2000, DeYoung was approached to perform a concert featuring his many songs from Styx, as well as his solo works and his 1997 stage musical The Hunchback of Notre Dame, with an orchestra.
 The show, performed at the Rosemont Theatre near DeYoung's hometown of Chicago, was a family affair for DeYoung.
 His wife Suzanne and sister-in-law Dawn Marie Feusi sang backup, his daughter Carrie Ann was in charge of publicity, while his son Matthew designed the stage lighting.
 The concert was well received and formed the basis for a touring version of the show, and eventually a 2004 live album, The Music of Styx - Live with Symphony Orchestra.

 Healthy once again, DeYoung returned to touring with a 50-piece orchestra augmented by a five-piece rock band, which included Tommy Dziallo on guitar, Hank Horton on bass, and Kyle Woodring (formerly with John Mellencamp and Deana Carter) on drums, all of whom also played shows with DeYoung with or without the orchestra.

 DeYoung made his major motion picture debut in 2005's The Perfect Man, in which he played the lead vocalist in a Styx tribute band.

 In August 2006, DeYoung appeared along with Supertramp's Roger Hodgson on Canadian Idol, where he performed with and mentored the contestants.

 On April 20, 2006, at the Community Theatre in Morristown, New Jersey, DeYoung took to the stage once again with former Styx guitarist and bassist Glen Burtnik as part of his Lost Treasures concert series.
 It marked the first time in nearly seven years that the two had appeared together.
 On his website, DeYoung jokingly dubbed the performances "The Denny and Glenny Show".
 While on stage, the duo opened with the Beatles classic "We Can Work It Out", and also performed "Watching the World Go By" and "All for Love", songs that were originally written for the unreleased Edge of the Century 2 Styx album.

 On September 14 and 15, 2006, DeYoung appeared with Hal Sparks on Celebrity Duets, an American reality television show produced by Simon Cowell.
 They sang Styx songs "Come Sail Away" and "Mr. Roboto".
-DeYoung was invited back to perform on Celebrity Duets on September 28, 2006, with finalist Hal Sparks.
-The pair performed the Styx breakthrough hit "Lady", written by DeYoung in 1973, with DeYoung serenading his wife Suzanne in the audience while Hal did the same for his long-time girlfriend.
+DeYoung and Sparks were invited back to perform in the final of Celebrity Duets on September 28, 2006.
+They performed the Styx breakthrough hit "Lady", written by DeYoung in 1973, with DeYoung serenading his wife Suzanne in the audience while Hal did the same for his long-time girlfriend, and finished in 3rd place.

 In 2007, DEP Records of Canada released DeYoung's stateside 2004 live CD Dennis DeYoung and the Music of Styx Live with Symphony Orchestra, which went on to achieve platinum status.
 (In Canada 50,000 plus copies sold for a double CD qualifies as platinum.)
 They also released his DVD The Rock: Symphonic Music of Styx, which went triple platinum.
 In addition, he appeared on the Canadian reality TV series Star Académie.